Laura Iñiguez, Content Manager at Hirebook

-Focusing on employee morale will always be a good idea and will always provide vast benefits, and even though it is somewhat different for virtual teams, now’s the time to learn how to increase morale with them since remote working is growing so fast, now that employers are realizing the positive perks of a WFH workforce regarding expenses, productivity, talent attraction and employee satisfaction and wellbeing.
+Monitor employee and office morale should be a priority to improve company culture and will always provide vast benefits, and even though it is somewhat different for virtual teams, now’s the time to learn how to boost employee morale with them since remote working is growing so fast, now that employers are realizing the positive perks of a WFH workforce regarding expenses, productivity, talent attraction, and employee satisfaction and wellbeing.
 (If you want to know more about the benefits of telecommuting, take a look at our article “Discover the Benefits of Telecommuting: A Compilation of Remote Work Surveys”.)

 Why is Remote Team Morale Important?

-Unfortunately, not every manager gets a handbook on how to better manage their remote teams and it’s especially tricky to increase morale when handling both an on-site team and a virtual one.
-Obviously it is way easier to be aware of when morale is low with your on-site team, but not so easy with your telecommuters.
+Unfortunately, not every manager gets a handbook on how to better manage their remote teams and it’s especially tricky to improve morale when handling both an on-site team and a virtual one.
+Obviously, it is way easier to be aware of when you’re experiencing low employee morale with your on-site team, but not so easy with your telecommuters.
 You already get benefits from your remote workers since they usually are very driven and prone to resolve issues by themselves, but if you’d focus a little effort on making them feel like they truly are part of the team you’d get a lot more benefits and an even higher performance from them.